mrmorphic/goss/README.md

  	no actual caching (compiled templates are, however, cached)

 ### Not implemented

-The following are parsed only:
- *	<% include %>, but not optional binding syntax

 The following are not implemented.
 They are listed in approximate priority order for implementaton.